 Student Grants & Awards

-We had a record 120 applications from students to join the ASSBI student representative team for 2018.
+We need applications from students to join the ASSBI student representative team for 2019.
+Please click here to apply, applications now close on 31st January 2019.

 Conference Travel Grants